erpan011J/cash-flow-manager/README.md

 ## Features

-- User authentication with third-party services (Supabase, Supertokens, etc.).
+- User authentication with third-party services (Supabase, etc.).
 - Management of payment accounts including credit, debit, and loan accounts.
 - Recording and management of payment transactions.
 - API endpoints for sending and withdrawing funds.